cgwire/kitsu/docs/short/README.md

 ![Add shots](../img/getting-started/add_shots.png)

-To add more sequence, you need to go to the left part, and type the name of your new sequence, then click on **add**.
+To add more sequences, go to the left part, type the name of your new sequence, and then click on **add**.
-Your second sequence is selected, you can now add shots.
+Your second sequence is selected, and you can now add shots.

 ::: tip
 If a shot is misplaced on a sequence, you have to edit the shot